Q: What is an override?

 Q: I have 80% in English 12, but my grade is not a blended grade (a blended grade is a final grade where the provincial exam mark is combined with the course work grade).
 Do I still qualify for the LET exemption?

 A: No, the 80% exemption requirement is only for a final grade in English 12 that is the blended grade.

 Q: I have been granted an LET exemption based on my interim English grade, and I currently have above 80% in English 12.
 What happens if my final grade drops below 80% once the provincial exam score comes in?

 A: If your provincial exam score drops below 80% once your blended grade is calculated, you will be dropped from any first term English courses you are registered in.
 If you know you have a borderline grade, we recommend that you write the Langara English Test as soon as possible.
 We have found, generally, that final English grades drop once the provincial exam is blended with the classroom grade.

 Q: I have not yet written the LET.
 Can I be given a temporary exemption so that I can register now, and then sign up to write the exam at a later date?

-A: No, prerequisites must be acheived prior to a student’s registration in an English course.
+A: No, prerequisites must be achieved prior to a student’s registration in an English course.
 Prerequisite overrides are permanent and are not issued on a temporary basis.